Fast Bayesian inference for spatial mean-parameterized Conway-Maxwell-Poisson models: Application to real data

-Figure~\ref{fig:maps} (b) shows the estimated mean incidences of refusal under perfect detection in December 2015.
-To obtain the mean estimates, we simulate 10,000 response values from the fitted model and average them for each county.
-The spatial pattern of the mean is similar to the pattern for the observed counts presented in Figure~\ref{fig:maps} (a).
-We observe high incidences of refusal, on average, in the Northwest, Southwest, and Northeast regions of the United States, Florida, and the area around Lake Michigan.

-Figure~\ref{fig:maps} (c) presents the estimates of the spatial effects in vaccine refusal.
-Positive effects (in green) are associated with increased refusal while negative effects (in red) are associated with decreased refusal.
-This spatial pattern may have been produced by some unobserved spatially-structured variables that are associated with refusal.
-Alternatively, it may have been produced by social influence, in which vaccination behavior is contagious and diffuses between neighboring areas, producing refusal clusters \citep{lucila2022}.

-Figure~\ref{fig:maps} (c) displays the estimates of dispersion.
-We find evidence of spatial variation in the dispersion.
-Some areas have over-dispersed counts and some have under-dispersed counts.
-For the month effects, we used January for a reference month.
-We find that people are less likely to refuse to vaccinate their children in March to August while people are more likely to refuse to vaccinate their children in September to December, compared to January.
+Monthly reports for vaccine refusal among patients under five years of age were obtained from a database of U.S. medical claims managed by IMS Health \citep{kang2023spatial}.
+We examine childhood vaccine refusal from January to June in 2015.
+The response is the number of vaccine refusal cases in a county in a month.
+Approximately 84\% of the outcomes are zeros.
+The set of covariates includes factors representing detection mechanisms of vaccine refusal and demographic or socioeconomic factors (Supplemental Table 4).
+The dataset contains records for approximately 3,000 counties for each month.

+To these data we fit our spatial ZICOMP$_{\mu}$ regression model with the first 100 eigenvectors of $M$.
+We generated posterior sample paths of length 1.6 million, which took approximately 3.3 days.
+The first 0.8 million iterations were discarded as burn-in.
+Using the NR algorithm was computationally infeasible for these data.
+Our spline approximation to the rate function $\lambda(\mu_{it}, \nu)$ provided significant computational gains over the NR method.
+The estimated posterior median and 95\% HPD interval of $\nu$ are 0.105 (0.084, 0.126), which indicates severe overdispersion.

-Figure~\ref{fig:coef} (a) displays the estimated posterior medians and 95\% HPD intervals for the regression coefficients for detection of vaccine refusal.
-We find that all healthcare-related measurement variables are predictive of refusal.
-Physician-patient interaction is overwhelmingly predictive.
-Among demographic or socioeconomic variables, we observe that communities with small household sizes, religions historically opposed to vaccination, limited proficiency in English, high rates of private school attendance, high incomes, lack of continuity of care, high leniency in the state's vaccination laws, and low incidence of autism are likely to have reported refusals.
+We find that the number of physician-patient interactions is overwhelmingly predictive of refusal detection, and healthcare insurance coverage may be predictive of refusal measurement.
+Among demographic or socioeconomic variables, we observe that communities with small household sizes, religions historically opposed to vaccination, high incomes, and high leniency in the state’s vaccination are likely to have reported refusals.
+Given perfect detection, we observe that communities with high refusal are likely to have increased access to care, have low insurance coverage, have more physician reporting, have small household sizes, contain groups historically opposed to vaccination, more people lacking English proficiency, have high rates of private school attendance, have high incomes, lack continuity of care, have high leniency in state vaccination laws, and have high incidence of autism (Supplemental Figure 17).